HurpDurp/TF2Benchmarker/README.md

   ```
   * The game exits, and starts up again to benchmark the next command.
 4. Results are parsed from the `sourcebench.csv` file, and displayed in the results tab.
-5. Once finished, backed up files are restored, and temporary files are removed.
+5. The backed up `config.cfg` and `sourcebench.csv` files are restored, and the temporary `autoexec.cfg` is removed.

-### Getting Accurate Results
+### Ensuring Accurate Results

-* Ensure that you close out all applications that could interfere with the benchmark.
+* Close out all applications that could interfere with the benchmark.
 This include internet browsers, VoIP applications, etc.
 * Under normal conditions, results can vary between ±2-3 fps between identical runs.
 * Keeping `-dxlevel` in the launch options can negatively affect performance, and cause crashes.
 Remember to remove it once you've set your DirectX level to the desired value.
-Do **not** manually set the directx level when using TF2Bench, instead use the DirectX version selector.
+Do **not** manually set the dxlevel level lauch option when using TF2Bench, instead use the selector above.
-* The benchmark cannot run twice in once session when using the `-default` launch parameter ([#5](/../../issues/5)), thus baseline results when using the `Default` option may be inaccurate.
+* The benchmark cannot run twice in once session when using the `-default` launch parameter ([#5](/../../issues/5)), thus baseline results when using this option may be inaccurate.